 As a child, we’d spend hours baking cookies and cakes to leave for Santa or hide under the tree for my dad.
-My Christmas memories are flavored like peppermint and fudge.
+My Christmas memories are flavored like peppermint and fudge, not sugar and egg yolks.
 Spain’s sweets leave me with much to be desired, sadly, and any time I bring them for my family to sample, they go uneaten.

 Far and away the most common treat you’ll find, turrón is a nougat bar made from sugar, egg whites and honey, and are most traditionally made with nuts.
 The most celebrated types are hard (Alicante sort) and soft (Jijona type), though you can find them made of chocolate, infused with liquor, containing candied fruit or puffed rice or even with candy brands inside.

 A traditional shortbread in Castilla y León and Castilla-La Mancha, this almond paste-based confection is often shaped into bite-sized morsels and have sugar or egg yolk filling.